 How can this example and discussion of the quadratic equation possibly be relevant to exploration seismology?
-Please imagine for a moment that equation $1 ax^2 + bx + bx^2 +$ c = 0 was an equation whose inverse and solution for x given by equation $2x = (-b \pm \sqrt{b^2 - 4ac})/2a$ had seismic exploration drill location prediction consequence.
-And furthermore, suppose that this direct solution for x did not lead to successful and/or improved drilling decisions.
-Under the latter circumstance, we (the seismic industry) could not blame or question the method of solution of equation 1 because equation 2 is direct and unquestionably solving equation 1.
-If equation 2 was not producing useful and beneficial results, we know that our starting equation 1 is the issue, and we have identified the problem.
-The problem we thought we need to solve (equation 1) is not the problem we need to solve.
-In contrast with equation 3, an indirect method, any lack of drilling prediction improvement and added value or other negative exploration consequences could be due to either the equation you are seeking to invert and/or the boundless, unlimited selection, and the plethora of indirect methods using either partial or full recorded wavefields.
+Please imagine for a moment that equation (1) $ax^2 + bx + c = 0$ was an equation whose inverse and solution for x given by equation (2) $x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}$ had seismic exploration drill location prediction consequence.
+And furthermore suppose that this direct solution for x did not lead to successful and/or improved drilling decisions.
+Under the latter circumstance, we could not blame or question the method of solution of equation (1), since equation (2) is direct and unquestionably solving equation (1).
+If equation (2) was not producing useful and beneficial results we know that our starting equation (1) is the issue, and we have identified the problem.
+The problem we thought we need to solve, equation (1), is not the problem we need to solve.
+In contrast, with equation (3), an indirect method, any lack of drilling prediction improvement and addedvalue or other negative exploration consequences could be due to either the equation you are seeking to invert and/or the boundless, unlimited selection, and plethora of indirect methods using either partial or full recorded wavefields.

-That lack of clarity and definitiveness within indirect methods obfuscates the underlying issue and makes identification of the problem (and what is behind a seismic challenge) considerably more difficult to identify and to define.
-Indirect methods with search engines, such as equation 3, lead to "workshops" for solving equation 1 and grasping at mega high-performance computing (HPC) straws (and capital expenditure investment for buildings full of HPC) that are required to search, seek, and locate "solutions."
-The more HPC we invest in, and is required, the more we are literally "buying-in," and as stake-holders, we become committed and therefore convinced of the unquestioned validity of the starting point and our indirect thinking and methodology.
+That lack of clarity and definitiveness within indirect methods obfuscates the underlying issue and makes identification of the problem (and what's behind a seismic challenge) considerably more difficult to identify and to define.
+Indirect methods with search engines such as equation (3), lead to "workshops" for solving equation (1) and grasping at mega HPC (High Performance Computing) straws (and capital expenditure investment for buildings full of HPC) that are required to search, seek and locate "solutions".
+The more HPC we invest in, and is required, the more we are literally "buying-in," and as stake-holders we become committed and therefore convinced of the unquestioned validity of the starting point and our indirect thinking and methodology.

-Therefore, beyond the benefit of a direct method, such as equation 2 providing assurance that we are actually solving the problem of interest (equation 1), there is the unique problem location and identification benefit of a direct inverse when a seismic analysis, processing, and interpretation produces unsatisfactory E&P results.
+Therefore, beyond the benefit of a direct method like equation (2) providing assurance that we are actually solving the problem of interest, equation (1), there is the unique problem location and identification benefit of a direct inverse when a seismic analysis, processing and interpretation produces unsatisfactory E&P results.

-To bring this (quadratic equation example) closer to the seismic experience, please imagine hypothetically that we are not satisfied (in terms of improved drill location and success rate) with a direct inverse of the elastic-isotropic equation for amplitude analysis.
-Because we were using a direct inversion solution, we know we need to go to a different starting point, perhaps with a more complete and realistic model of wave propagation because we can exclude the direct inverse solution method as the problem and issue.
-That is an example of determining that a problem of interest is not the same problem we need to be interested in.
+To bring this (quadratic equation example) closer to seismic experience, please imagine hypothetically, that we are not satisfied (in terms of improved drill location and success rate) with a direct inverse of the elastic isotropic equation for amplitude analysis.
+Since we were employing a direct inversion solution, we know we need to go to a different starting point, perhaps with a more complete and realistic model of wave propagation, since we can exclude the direct inverse solution method as the problem and issue.
+That's an example of determining that a problem of interest is not the same problem we need to be interested in.